 And he does with the Bat and the Ball what he likes.

 Nottingham batting first made 101, with Marsden’s fast under hands taking 4-51 and George Rawlins taking 5-45.
 The Combined team then lost four wickets for 71.
 At this point, Marsden joined the Leicester batsman, Thomas Gamble.
-The pair added 205 for the 5th wicket, but after Gamble was dismissed, for 61, Marsden carried on and on until finally being caught and bowled by Tom Barker.
+The pair added 205 for the fifth wicket, but after Gamble was dismissed, for 61, Marsden carried on and on until finally being caught and bowled by Tom Barker.
 It was at the time the third highest innings ever recorded and, considering the strength of the Nottingham bowling, undoubtedly the greatest innings played up to that point.
 Sheffield were bowled out for 379 with William Clarke 5-161 and Barker 4-156.
 Nottingham were then skittled out for 75 with Marsden grabbing a further four wickets.
 The attendance at the match was estimated at 30,000 for the three days.

 Peter Wynne-Thomas, the Notts CCC archivist, decided to number the Notts First-Class players from this initial First-Class fixture played by Nottingham.
 The Nottingham team that played at Darnall therefore constitute numbers 1 to 11 and were T Barker, P Bramley, W Clarke, J Dennis, C Goodall, C Jarvis, G Jarvis, J Kettleband, G Smith, G Thorpe and R Warsop.
 The Nottingham club played 13 First-Class matches from 1826 to 1834 and then another two fixtures in 1848.
-Up to the end of the 2020 season, Nottingham/Notts have contested 3178 First-Class matches using 662 separate players.